hellooofiifi/kittycara/README.md

 # kittyCara AI
-Kittycara AI is a mobile app designed to assist adolescent girls and their caretakers in diagnosing potential menstrual disorders based on symptoms they provide.
-The app utilizes OpenAI API and features a friendly pet cat interface to make the experience approachable and user-friendly.
+KittycaraAI is a pediatric and adolescent gynecological diagonistic descision support assistant helping adolescent girls and their caretakers diagnose possible menstrual disorders and gain insights and advice.
+It uses OpenAI API to generate a list of possible diseases from a description of symptoms provided by the user and provides preliminary insights and advice on what to do next via simplifying complex medical information into easy-to-understand language, making  gynecological care more accessible to adolescent girls, especially those in underserved communities.

 Features
-.**AI-Powered Symptom Diagnosis**: Kittycara AI leverages the OpenAI API to assess menstrual patterns and symptoms, offering insights into potential disorders.
+.**User-friendly interface**: The app is designed as a friendly pet cat to create a warm, endearing and engaging experience for adolescent users.
-.**User-Friendly Pet Interface**: The app is designed as a pet cat to create a warm and engaging experience for adolescent users.
+.**AI-powered diagnosis**: Utilizes the power of OpenAI's API to analyze symptoms, suggest possible medical conditions and provide advice.
-. **Focus on Sub-Saharan Africa**: Tackles the challenges related to cultural stigma, embarrassment, and lack of education around menstruation and gynecological care.
+. **Simplifies Medical Terminology**: transforms complex medical jargon into plain explanations aiming to help adolescent girls understand complex medical terms easily and accurately.

 # How to Use This Repository: